English Setter

 Unique facts and fascinating details

-• The term 'belton' refers to the specific color ticking pattern unique to the breed.
+- The term 'belton' refers to the specific color flecking found on the coat, named after a village in Northumberland.

-• Despite their hunting background, they are notoriously poor guard dogs due to their friendly nature.
+- Despite their hunting background, they are notoriously poor guard dogs because they are generally too friendly with strangers.

 Frequently Asked Questions